on Dec 13, 2023

 People mean different things when they refer to gingerbread!
 To me, gingerbread refers to a moist cake filled with warm spices in scent and flavor.
+A lot of people call this gingerbread cake.
 Ginger, cloves, nutmeg, and cinnamon are the most common spices.
 Molasses is the most often used sweetener, though other sweeteners, like honey and brown sugar, might also be included.

 You might find a spice combo called “gingerbread spice,” which contains some or all of the mentioned spices.
 I prefer to use my own individual spices, skipping the nutmeg (I’m allergic) and focusing on the ginger, cinnamon, and cloves, with a strong emphasis on the ginger.

 Molasses is a thick, dark syrup, the natural byproduct of sugar refinement.
 There are three stages of refining sugar, and each produces a different type of molasses.